 Snap to intersecting edges, guides, and guide extensions.

-Current segment is 90 degrees to the previous segment.
+The current segment is 90 degrees to the previous segment.

 90 degrees to edge or guide

-Current segment is 90 degrees to edges, guides, and guide extensions.
+The current segment is 90 degrees to edges, guides, and guide extensions.

 90 degrees extension line from starting vertex